ViktorAryd/katacoda-scenarios/firecracker/step3.md

 `pwd
 ls`{{Execute}}

-## Commands to Configure & Start VM
+## Configuration needed to launch microVM

 Firecracker needs a separate linux kernel and root file system to function.
 To ensure compatability, we use the files provided by AWS in the set up instructions for Firecracker (This takes a few seconds):